 Also, consider asking for references from other merchants who can talk about their experiences with the provider.

-Find Out What Other Merchants and Experts Think
+Find Out What Other Expert Merchant Services Think

 Speaking of which, it’s a good idea to do further research into a credit card processor by reading up on merchant reviews.
 We recommend the following resources:

 Merchant Maverick – Merchant Maverick is a comparison site that “reviews and rates credit card processors, POS software companies, shopping carts, mobile payments services, and small business software.”